 It’s disheartening.
 It can make you afraid of the foods that by all rights should be considered healthy.
 You know, like an apple?

 So what can we do?
 Is there a way to grow our food without pesticides?
 Is there a way to purchase organic food without breaking the bank?
 Is there a way to grow organic food in our own gardens without spending a lot of extra time and money?
 Absolutely!

 Hop on over to Laura’s place, where she’ll give you the practical lowdown on getting the pesticides out.
 There’s also a linky opportunity for bloggers, which means all readers can benefit from many other perspectives.

 My entry this week is a little essay on why I love finding bugs in my lettuce.
 For real.
 For more links on prioritizing organic produce, see this week’s Monday Mission.
 Next week we’ll focus on getting the clutter out with Mandi from Organizing Your Way, and the following week, debt, will bring the carnival to a close.

 This theme is perfect for a giveaway of Laura’s eBook, Heavenly Homemaker’s Guide to Gardening and Preserving, along with some gardening supplies to get you going from Espoma, a great resource for organic gardeners.
 Click over here to see the goodies and sign up for the giveaway.
 Comments at this post, while appreciated, will not count for the giveaway entries.

 If you haven’t caught my new eBook, Healthy Snacks to Go, you’ll want to grab one before the crazy busy time of summer comes.
 Over 30 recipes for travel-worthy snacks made with real food ingredients!

-Disclosure: There is a paid text link in this post.
-See my full disclosure statement here.
+Disclosure: See my full disclosure statement here.
 Photo from Laura’s house…she took it, not me, alas…